In our training workshops we are often asked to help presenters to answer questions with confidence.

 6. Take the emotional charge out

-That could lead to you feeling that the questioner wants an argument or that they won’t rest until you concede to their way of thinking.
+You may feel that the questioner wants an argument.
+You may even think that they won’t rest until you concede to their way of thinking.

 If you feel that’s the case and that you’re getting nowhere fast, try this:

-Rather than quaking at the thought of being asked a question you don’t know the answer to or one that feels challenging try these 6 tips to see what works for you.
+Rather than quaking at the thought of being asked a question you don’t know, try these 6 tips to see what works for you.

 “The important thing is not to stop questioning.” – Albert Einstein